wys1024/Multi-type-Data-Adaptive-Semantic-Communication/README.md

 **Semantic communication** is an innovative intelligent communication method that achieves real-time and reliable intelligent communication by processing and compressing data at the **semantic level**.

-### 2. What problems does semantic communication face?
+### 2. What problems does semantic communication face ?

 **Question 1** : The impact of channel quality(signal-to-noise ratio **SNR**) on transmission quality.